Localization of quantum states within subspaces from the Lebesgue decomposition: Summary and conclusions

 \section{Summary and conclusions}

-With the aim of later applying it to quantum information, we have addressed the mathematical problem of defining the decomposition of a non-negative operator $A=B+C$ along a given subspace $\cV\subseteq\cH$ as a sum of two non-negative operators, $B$ with support within $\cV$, and $C$ with support disjoint from $\cV$.
-Such decomposition always exists and is unique, and the same decomposition is obtained by requiring the operator $B$ to be maximal under the constraint $B\le A$.
+With an application to quantum information in mind, we have addressed the mathematical problem of decomposing a non-negative operator $A=B+C$ along a given subspace $\cV\subseteq\cH$ as a sum of two non-negative operators, $B$ with support within $\cV$, and $C$ with support disjoint from $\cV$.
+Such Lebesgue decomposition always exists and is unique, and the same decomposition is obtained by requiring the operator $B$ to be maximal under the constraint $B\le A$ \cite{Anderson:1975}.
 The decomposition then translates to quantum systems in the form $\rho_A = \lambda \rho_B + (1-\lambda ) \rho_C$, so that $\rho_A$ is expressed as a mixture of two quantum states $\rho_B$ and $\rho_C$ localized inside and outside $\cV$, respectively.